 • Practice (and Play with) Negative Prefixes.

-• Vocabulary for Violence (includes some very ugly words—that you need to know to understand the news in English.)
+• Vocabulary for Violence (It includes some very ugly words.
+Sorry, but you need to know them to understand the news in English.)

 Most of these pages use somewhat less common academic vocabulary—and a lot of words at once.
 Don’t start with these, but do try them once you know most of the more basic words above.
-They are also from the Academic Word List, and will be used in textbooks, university lectures, and on tests like the TOEFL.
+They are also from the Academic Word List.
+They're used in textbooks, university lectures, and on tests like the TOEFL.

 • Academic Vocabulary (with J.F.
 Kennedy's 1961 State of the Union address)